georgesutphin/MCB585-2023/_episodes/01-class-introduction.md

 ~~~
 {: .language-r}

+&nbsp;

 **Caution for Windows users:** If you copy a file path from Windows Explorer and paste it into `setwd()`, you have to change the backslashes ("\\") used in Windows to forwardslashes ("/").
 R interprets "\\" as a special type of character called an *escape character* rather than a part of the string.
-If you don't replace them, you will get errors:
+If you don't replace them, you will get an error:

-&nbsp;

 ~~~